 Recover Crypto Evidence from Computer or Mobile Device Artifacts

-Examiners recover photographs and screenshots from forensic images or extractions of devices that may contain clues to crypto assets.
+Crypto forensics experts recover photographs and screenshots from forensic images or extractions of devices that may contain clues to crypto assets.
 A manual review of a custodian’s photographs on a computer or mobile device may reveal valuable information such as recovery seeds, specific transactions, or wallet and exchange services used.
-An examiner taking advantage of an advanced digital forensic tool’s machine learning algorithms to recognize and categorize device screenshots automatically is a faster and more cost-effective approach for identifying and recovering crypto evidence.
+A crypto investigator taking advantage of an advanced digital forensic tool’s machine learning algorithms that recognize and categorize device screenshots automatically is a faster and more cost-effective approach for identifying and recovering crypto evidence.

 These redacted smartphone screenshots show a custodian’s Bitcoin transaction sent through the BRD app.